zuccamia/100-days-of-code/log.md

 **Today's Progress**: Still trying to understand how to link Rails json with React fetch calls.
 It's supposed to be basic...but yeah, I am going to take it easy 🤨.

 **Thoughts:** Had a call with mom today.
-I realized how lonely my mom must have felt with a busy kid living overseas.
+I realized how lonely my mom must have felt with a busy kid living abroad.
 Sometimes we become so enthralled in a pursuit that we unconsciously neglect the most important people in our lives.

 **Link to work:** Same as day 9

+### Day 10: December 6, 2020

+**Today's Progress**: Went back to one of the unsolved optional Active Record challenges of my coding bootcamp curriculum.
+It took me a while to think in SQL again because the past weeks I have been spending time on front end (which takes **ample** time) with HTML, CSS and JavaScript.
+My mind was all about the perfect pixel, shadow and in-line boxes.
+I also participated in a startup event last weekend and that had occupied my mind for several days.

+**Thoughts:** Doing many things at the same time is tempting because of the excitement, the novelty and the entailing adrenaline but more often than not I would end up doing not more than one thing properly (sometimes nothing!).
+Besides, returning to a project after leaving it to work on another one takes more efforts and time to just remind myself: "where was I again...?
+Gosh, it feels like I'm starting from scratch.
+Again!".
+Really, all I need is ABC!

+**Link to work:** none today 😔